epam/ai-dial/docs/user-guide.md

 ## DIAL Marketplace

-DIAL Marketplace includes all applications, language models and assistants available on your DIAL environment.
-Here you can also find all applications [published](#publish-2) in your organization.
+The DIAL Marketplace includes all applications, language models, and assistants that are available within your DIAL environment.
+Additionally, you can find all applications that have been [published](#publish-2) within your organization here.

 ![](./img/dial-marketplace.png)